8:00 a.m. to 4:30 p.m.

 “Blue Ribbon Sponsor” for the FastForward School Outreach Publication.

 The Public Education Program was a “Blue Ribbon Sponsor” for the FastForward school outreach publication.
 The newsletter prints 20,000 copies each month during the school year and distributes them to all public and private schools in Marin County.
-The Public Education Program sponsors the “eco kids” page with environmental and pollution prevention messages and school projects.
-A total of 200,000 print copies were distributed to school age children during 2015.
+The Public Education Program annually sponsors the “eco kids” page with environmental and pollution prevention messages and school projects.
+However, the FastFoward publication was not published in 2016.
+The Public Education Program will consider sponsoring FastForward in future years if it returns to publication.

 Public Tours and Presentations to Community Groups

 The District conducts tours of the Novato Plant upon request from schools, community groups, and other members of the public.
 Tours of District facilities are available by appointments and the District offers public speakers, free of charge, to present programs for organizations within its service area about recycled water, wastewater treatment, and pollution prevention.
-In 2015, the District conducted three plant tours for more than 70 people for the California Water Environment Association (CWEA), the Algebra Academy students, and students enrolled in a school for the developmentally disabled.
+In 2016, the District conducted one plant tour for five members of the Marin Association of Sewer and a school tour for 175 participants

 Call the District Office to find out about scheduling a tour: 415-892-1694